Cherry Hill Nursing Home Abuse Lawyer

 There are 366 certified nursing homes in the state of New Jersey, with a maximum capacity of over 50,000 residents.
 Each facility must follow strict rules and regulations, and staff members must be properly trained and qualified to provide compassionate and attentive care.

-Unfortunately, understaffing issues, poorly maintained buildings, lack of training, and negligent hiring practices have forced many elderly residents to undergo neglect or physical, verbal, financial, or sexual abuse.
+Unfortunately, understaffing issues, poorly maintained buildings, lack of training, and negligent hiring practices have exposed many elderly residents to neglect or physical, verbal, financial, or sexual abuse.

-If you suspect your loved one is being abused or neglected in a nursing home, make sure to contact a Cherry Hill nursing home abuse lawyer right away.
-A determined personal injury attorney can help investigate the case, gather important evidence, and work to ensure you and your family member get justice.
+If you suspect your loved one is being abused or neglected in an assisted living facility, make sure to contact a Cherry Hill nursing home abuse lawyer right away.
+A determined personal injury attorney could help investigate your case, gather important evidence, and work to ensure you and your family member get justice.
 En Español.

 What is Nursing Home Abuse?